voken1/docs/guide/voken_sale.rst

-Send **1,001 Voken2.0** to an address which is whitelisted already, and your wallet address will be successfully signed-up.
+Send **1,001 Voken2.0** to an address which is whitelisted already, you will receive **1 Voken2.0** back, that is a success signal for signed-up.

 ..
 NOTE::